Lesson Plans World History II SOL 7abcd: Latin-American Revolutionaries and the Monroe Doctrine

 Note: For a copy of his famous address see here:

-PBS put out a fantastic video on Toussaint in 2009: Egalite for All-Toussaint Louverture and the Haitian Revolution
+PBS put out a fantastic video on Toussaint in 2009 (also seen on YouTube below): Egalite for All-Toussaint Louverture and the Haitian Revolution.

-This it the viewing guide I use for the video: Viewing Guide Egalite For All
+This is the viewing guide I use for the video: Viewing Guide Egalite For All.